Visit the institution website for COVID‑19 updates

 - Peninsula school of biomedical sciences

-Number one nationally for clinical medical research output, according the latest Research Excellence Framework (REF2014)
+Number one nationally for clinical medical research output, according the Research Excellence Framework (REF2014)

 I would recommend studying at Plymouth because I have had a great experience and outcome.
 Plymouth is a very modern university which is constantly growing.
 It is an accepting community, open to worldly views, and looking into the future.
 There is a great atmosphere at the University and facilities are only ever improving.Soraya Williams MSc Biomedical Science graduate

-At the heart of our teaching philosophy is the desire to offer programmes that are driven by research-informed teaching and are the leading edge in their fields.
-We want you to have as much hands-on experience with as much of our equipment as possible, to develop skills as well as knowledge.
+At the heart of our teaching philosophy is the desire to give you programmes that are driven by research-informed teaching and are at the leading edge in their fields.
+We want you to be hands-on with as much of our equipment as possible, to develop skills, as well as knowledge.

 - School of Engineering, Computing and Mathematics

 - School of Geography, Earth and Environmental Sciences